 The benefit of using this approach is a highly accurate, dynamic, and reliable forecast.
 Accurate demand forecasts allow retailers to confidently execute merchandise assortment plans, bring the right quantity of inventory to the right location to match promotional uplifts, and avoid unnecessary markdowns.

-This also means if you sold less merch last year because you ran out of stock, the system will identify those lost sales and account for this when suggesting inventory levels for you in the future — allowing you to avoid past mistakes.
+This also means if you sold less merch last year because you ran out of stock, the system will identify those lost sales and account for this when suggesting inventory levels for you in the future — allowing you to avoid past mistakes and increase your sales.

-According to a 2019 McKinsey report, retailers that use advanced analytics are outperforming their competition by over 68% — with the number growing exponentially.
+The proof is in the pudding.
+According to a 2019 McKinsey report, retailers that use advanced analytics (like demand forecasting) are outperforming their competition by over 68% — with the number growing exponentially.

 The Cons of using a Demand-based forecast:

 Most retail ERPs and business intelligence don’t offer true demand-based forecasts powered by advanced retail AI.
 This means retailers will need to invest in new technology.
 On the bright side, this investment will pay off in spades, and companies like Retalon make it easier than ever to implement Retail AI into any platform.